5 of the Best Family-Friendly Walks & Cycles in Inverness

 Okay, this isn’t as much a cycle route as it is a day out with biking, but the Inverness Bike Park is simply too much fun not to feature!
 Whether you’re a complete novice or an experienced rider, this new facility will have you trying cool tricks and defying gravity.
 It’s the perfect place to visit for bigger kids who love a bit of an adrenaline buzz!

 Located within Whin Park, you’ll have easy access to the many kid-friendly facilities the park offers once you’re done with biking.
 These include a seasonal miniature railway and boating pond as well as a large play park and a skate park.

 Family-friendly bike ride: Culloden Battlefield & Clava Cairns

-Want to inject a little bit of education to the half-term holidays?
+Want to inject a little bit of education to the holidays?
 A family bike ride to the historic Clava Cairns and Culloden Battlefield offers just that.
 Starting from Inverness city centre, you have 5.5 miles ahead of you before you reach Culloden Battlefield, with Clava Cairns a further mile and a half away.

 The length of this bike ride makes it better suited for slightly older kids who’ve been on longer cycling trips in the past.
 For directions, follow Google Maps or try out this 18-mile route – it’s the perfect challenge for teens!

-Perfect half-term holidays with the Palace Hotel & Spa
+Time for holidays with the Palace Hotel & Spa

 Book your holiday in the Highlands by calling us on 01463 22 32 43 or email us.
 Make sure to also check out our seasonal offers page for the best deals.
 If you’re planning on staying for 3 nights or more, check out our “Best Hols” deal to save a whopping 20%!